DimonSmart/NugetMcpServer/README.md

 - `get_package_info(packageId, version?)` - Gets comprehensive information about a NuGet package including metadata, dependencies, and meta-package status.
 Shows clear warnings for meta-packages and guidance on where to find actual implementations.

-### Package Dependencies

-- `get_package_dependencies(packageId, version?)` - Gets the dependencies of a NuGet package to help understand what other packages contain the actual implementations

 ## MCP Server Response Examples

 Here are examples of server responses from the MCP tools using DimonSmart.MazeGenerator as a sample package: